natir/blog/_posts/2018-10-06-binary-mapping-format.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Minimap didn't make any assumption about what user want do with read matching, and it's a very good thing but some times you store to many information for your usage.
+Minimap didn't make any assumption about what user wants to do with read matching, and it's a very good thing but sometimes you store too much information for your usage.
 So filter overlap before store him on your disk, could by a good idea.

-A little awk, bash, python, {choose your langage} script could make this job perfectly.
+A little awk, bash, python, {choose your language} script could do this job perfectly.

-Alex Di Genov [suggest to use minimap2 API](https://twitter.com/digenoma/status/1047852263111385088) to build a special minimap with intigrate filter, this solution have probably better performance than *ad hoc *script but it's less flexible you need use minimap2.
+Alex Di Genov [suggest using minimap2 API](https://twitter.com/digenoma/status/1047852263111385088) to build a special minimap with integrating filters, this solution has probably better performance than *ad hoc *script but it's less flexible you need use minimap2.

 My solution is a little soft in rust [fpa (Filter Pairwise Alignment)](https://github.com/natir/fpa), fpa take as input the a paf or mhap, and this can filter match by:
 - type: containment, internal-match, dovetail
 - length: match is upper or lower than a threshold
 - read name: match against a regex, it's a read match against him

-fpa is avaible in bioconda and in cargo.
+fpa is available in bioconda and in cargo.

-Ok filter match is easy and we have many avaible solution.
+OK filter match is easy and we have many available solution.

 ## A Binary Alignment Fromat